Port of San Diego Big Bay Boom!

 Hours: Memorial Day - Labor Day: 9:30 AM.-7 PM; Labor Day - Oct.
 31: 9:30 AM - 6 PM; Nov 1 - Mar 14: 9:30 AM.- 5 PM.; Mar 15 - Memorial Day: 9:30 AM.- 6 PM

-At the southern most edge of San Diego county, marking the border between Mexico and California, you'll find Border Field State Park.
-Located within the Tijuana River National Estuary Reserve, the park provides a lovely 6 mile round trip hike from the park to Imperial Beach over sand dunes, bluffs and salt marsh that is habitat to many species of migrating birds including the Snowy Plover, California Least Tern and the Light-footed Clapper Rail.
+At the southernmost edge of San Diego County, marking the border between Mexico and California, you'll find Border Field State Park.
+Located within the Tijuana River National Estuarine Research Reserve, the park provides a lovely 6-mile round trip beach hike from the park to Imperial Beach over sand dunes, bluffs and salt marsh that is habitat to many species of migrating birds, including the snowy plover, California least tern and light-footed clapper rail.
 It is one of only 23 wetlands in the United States that has been designated a "wetland of international importance."
-The hike also provides beautiful views of nearby mountains as well as Silver Strand and Coronado beaches.
+This San Diego beach hike also provides beautiful views of nearby mountains as well as the Silver Strand and Coronado beaches.

 Difficulty: Moderate